 *Disclaimer: Bankbazaar makes no guarantee or warranty on the accuracy of the data provided on this site, the prevailing rates are susceptible to change with Market value and provided on an as-is basis.
 Nothing contained herein is intended or shall be deemed to be investment advice, implied or otherwise.
 We accept no liability for any loss arising from the use of the data contained on this website.

-Gold Rate in Rajasthan
+Gold Price In Rajasthan

 Rajasthan is India’s largest state by area and its name literally translates to the ‘Land of Kings’, and kings in the olden days were always known for their wealth and grandeur amongst other things.
 Kings aside, the state of Rajasthan accounts for a good amount of gold purchases in the country owing to its rich cultural heritage.
 With a population of almost 75 million people, the state continues to increase its gold sales on a regular basis.

 The primary demand for gold in Rajasthan comes by means of jewellery, gold coins, gold bars, gold funds, gold ETFs and E-Gold.
 Rajasthan is also home to several festivals, and gold is an auspicious element during these times, which indicates the need of the people to make purchases on a consistent basis.

 Gold Rate Trend in Rajasthan for April 2021 to June 2021 (per gram of 24 karat gold)

 |1st Day||Rs.4,527 per gram||Rs.4,761 per gram||Rs.5,013 per gram|

 |Last Day||Rs.4,761 per gram||Rs.4,991 per gram||Rs.4,771 per gram|